dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 ![](https://i.imgur.com/Kv4f5mZ.png)

 Encryption of data-in-flight is the key method for providing confidentiality and integrity services.

 Encryption makes the data indecipherable to an unauthorised user who otherwise may have access to the (encrypted) data.

-Encryption is indeed a key security measure against “sniffing” attacks.
+Encryption is indeed a key security measure against <mark style="background: #BABD00;">sniffing</mark> attacks.
 In a sniffing attack, a non recipient malicious device/user accesses the data transmitted over the network.

 <mark style="background: #BABD00;">Methods used for encrypting data-in-flight include:</mark>
 - <mark style="background: #BABD00;">Application-level encryption:</mark> Encryption is applied at the application level where the data is generated.
 Encrypting at the application level protects data against unauthorised access; for example, Transport Layer Security (TLS) protocol allows client/server applications to enforce encryption service.